The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with the top 10 blockchain stocks in China.

 Additionally, the company has issued asset-backed securities on the blockchain.
 The underlying assets are based off of the accounts receivable of Baitiao, JD.com’s consumer loan service company.

-7. Hundsun Technologies (SHA:600570)
+5. Hundsun Technologies (SHA:600570)

-The company trades on the Shanghai Stock Exchange and has a primary focus on software products and services, in addition to data for financial entities, mostly in mainland China, Japan, the US and Hong Kong.
+Hundsun Technologies is primarily focused on software products and services, in addition to data for financial entities, mostly in mainland China, Japan, the US and Hong Kong.

 Hundsun Technologies invested in blockchain in 2017, when it formed a strategic partnership with startup Symbiont, a company that provides smart contracts for institutional blockchain applications.

-9. Aisino (SHA:600271)
+8. Aisino (SHA:600271)